ida/TabulaCasa/README.md

 ====

 1.)
-All user-interactions are possible using the keyboard only, as a by-product one can also use the mouse but that's not the emphasis, here.
+All user-interactions are possible using the keyboard only, as a by-product one can also use the mouse, but that's not the emphasis, here.

 2.)
-Any changement will be stored immediately.
+Any changement will be stored immediately, while typing.

 Why